View All Learning Articles

 The deed clearly identifies the grantor (seller) and the grantee (buyer), ensuring there is no ambiguity about the parties involved in the transaction.

 Unlike a simple address, this is a detailed description of the property being transferred.
-It includes boundaries, measurements, and any other defining characteristics, ensuring the exact piece of property is unmistakably identified.
+It includes boundaries, measurements, and other defining characteristics, ensuring the exact piece of property is unmistakably identified.

 These words demonstrate the grantor’s intention to transfer the property.
 Phrases like “convey and warrant” are commonly used to indicate this intent.